xlladdins/xll/docs/Excel4Macros/PUSHBUTTON.PROPERTIES.md

 activated when the user presses the F1 key.

-Accel\_text    is a text string containing the character to use as the dialog button\'s accelerator key.
+Accel\_text    is a text string containing the character to use as the dialog button's accelerator key.
 The character is matched against the text of the control, and the first matching character is underlined.
 When the user presses ALT+accel\_text in Microsoft Excel for Windows or COMMAND+accel\_text in Microsoft Excel for the Macintosh, the control is